Unit of study_

 At the completion of this unit, you should be able to:

-• LO1. produce written reports of student's work in a style that conforms to their discipline and is appropriate for clients to check
+• LO1.
+Produce written reports of student’s work that aligns with their discipline standards and is professional for project delivery.

 • LO2.
 Give an oral presentation of student’s work and its rationale to the student’s discipline

 • LO3.
-Work in a small group of students, to deliver substantial results for clients
+Demonstrate skills of working with their peers in a small group and the clients to deliver substantial outputs for clients.

 • LO4.
-Follow a systematic process of work, with appropriate mechanisms for dealing with risks, such as unforeseen factors and delays
+Follow a systematic process of work, with appropriate mechanisms for mitigating risks, such as unforeseen factors and delays.

 • LO6.
-Work with clients to discover their needs and to demonstrate that the delivered results meet those needs
+Demonstrate analytic and problem solving skills through working with clients to discover their needs, and demonstrate that the delivered results meet those needs。

 • LO7.
-Apply discipline expertise in software engineering to solve problems and meet the needs of clients.
+Apply discipline and expertise in computer science to solve problems, and meet the needs of clients.